ayaansk199/About-Me/README.md

 Greetings!
-I am Ayaan Shaikh, currently excelling as an Cloud Data Engineer & Analyst at Vistra.
-With a year of hands-on experience on Azure and a Master's in Science of Information Technology from Mumbai University, I am deeply passionate about the entire data life cycle.
+I am Ayaan Shaikh, currently excelling as an Azure Data Engineer & Analyst at Vistra.
+With a year of hands-on experience on Azure services and a Master's in Science of Information Technology from Mumbai University, I am deeply passionate about the entire data life cycle.

 </p>